FIWARE/catalogue/roadmap.md

 developments proposed for an individual Generic Enabler please check the "Roadmap" for the actual Generic Enabler itself.

-> The following release windows have been defined for the development period prior to the next FIWARE Global Summit
+> The following release windows have been defined for the development period to the end of 2022
 >
-> -   January 2021 - **7.9.1** - End-of-year clean-up
-> -   February 2021 - **7.10** - Further NGSI-LD components
-> -   May 2021 - **8.0** - Release prior to the FIWARE Summit
+> -   Sept 2022 - **8.3** - Release prior to the FIWARE Summit
+> -   January 2023 - **8.3.1** - End-of-year clean-up

 ## Introduction